giellalt/lang-sju-x-sydlapsk/docs/sju-x-sydlapsk.md

 Numerals
 Numerals in the 18th century Southern Saami language describe a nuerical quantity.

-Prefixes
-Prefixes in the 18th century Southern Saami language are attatched to the left of other words.

 Pronouns
 Pronouns in the 18th century Southern Saami language are words that may replace nouns or refer to participants in the conversation.